camunda/camunda-docs/docs/self-managed/optimize-deployment/setup/configuration.md

       secret: ${AUTH_TOKEN_SECRET}
 ```

-Given this variable is set before Optimize is started, e.g on Unix systems with:
+Given this variable is set before Optimize is started, for example on Unix systems with:

 ```
 export AUTH_TOKEN_SECRET=sampleTokenValue